-We have audited School District of Reedsburg's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of School District of Reedsburg's major federal and state programs for the year ended June 30, 2022.
-School District of Reedsburg's major federal and state programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
+We have audited the School District of Reedsburg's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement and State Single Audit Guidelines that could have a direct and material effect on each of the School District of Reedsburg's major federal and state programs for the year ended June 30, 2024.
+The School District of Reedsburg's major federal and state programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.

-In our opinion, School District of Reedsburg complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major federal and state programs for the year ended June 30, 2022.
+In our opinion, the School District of Reedsburg complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major federal and state programs for the year ended June 30, 2024.